mesos/logstash/README.md

 PUT /configs/{framework-name}
 ```

 Updates an existing framework config.
+Please make sure that framework-name is proper URL encoded (e.g. in JavaScript see `encodeURIComponent`)

 // TODO: Write about native config endpoints.